memfault/interrupt/_posts/2024-03-13-elf-format-differences.md

 - If both a data type and field order differ, both the data type _and_ field name will be bold

-At the end of each structure seciton, I will also include a few bullet points to summarize if sizes, field order, or both differ.
+At the end of each structure section, I will also include a few bullet points to summarize if sizes, field order, or both differ.

 ## Data Representation Differences